AntoineDupre/2018-tango-meeting/slideshow.md

 Plans
 ----
 * Web interface to allow subsystem owners to check their source files
-* Add conversion tools for even more subsystems
+* Add parsing tools for even more subsystems
 * Allow some subsystems owners to apply their own updates

 ---